Organizational Wellness

 Step 4: Get To Know Your Team

 Not all employee benefits are created equal.
 It’s important to spend your benefits budget on strategies that will most impact your employees, regardless of what’s currently popular.
-For example, if your business employs a lot of working parents, you’ll probably get a better ROI from on-site childcare services than an on-site gym.
+For example, if your business employs a lot of working parents, you may get a better ROI from on-site childcare services than an on-site gym.
 If your workforce trends young, value-based benefits such as volunteer days or charitable donations might attract more new hires.

 At this stage, it’s vital to consider diversity and inclusion.
 Consider benefits that support neurodiversity in the workplace, empower women and people of color, and make your business appealing to a more diverse workforce.
 This will both expand your hiring opportunities and help your employees feel included.